 The conceptual design was conceived by Herzog & de Meuron, the design architects for the new Vancouver Art Gallery, working in collaboration with Vancouver-based Perkins + will as Executive Architect in the realization of the design.
 Herzog & de Meuron are intentionally renowned for their innvotive and elegant buildings and their contribution to the design of contemporary museums.

-We invite you to visit the presentation on the new Vancouver Art Gallery, in the Gallery’s lobby.
-The architectural model, videos and renderings reveal an exciting vision for the Gallery's dynamic new presence in Vancouver.
-Free public access.
+September 30, 2015 to January 24, 2016 This exhibition coincided with the September 29, 2015 unveiling of the conceptual design of the new Vancouver Art Gallery.
+The architectural model, videos and renderings presented in this exhibition revealed an exciting vision for the Gallery's dynamic new presence in Vancouver.
 Find out more »

 "All eyes will be on the Vancouver Art Gallery later this month when it makes one of the biggest announcements in its 84-year history" - The Vancouver Sun